akinfelami/class-recommender-nlp/README.md

 #### Things to Note

-- dataset is available in `catalog.pkl`, while `model.txt` is the trained model
+- dataset is available in `catalog.pkl`, while `model.txt` is the trained model, I have added `model.txt` to gitignore because it is too large (about 7GB)
-- to load dataset.
-I have added `model.txt` to gitignore because it is too large (about 7GB)
+- to load dataset:

   ```
   import pickle